Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 Well, you get the point.
 We can choose the configuration we want.
 The cool thing here is that I'm in control; I can go between `1` and `infinity(ish)`.
 That wouldn't be possible with threads cause there's way a lower limit on an available number of cores.

+This is great 🤩!
+We went from an initial sequential processing time of `69` days to just under a couple of hours 🚀!
+It's quite cool, don't you think?

 ## K8S jobs and Helm
 Ok, we got the theory and general understanding of what we want to achieve here.
 Now we'll get our hands dirty with K8S and Helm.